 The urban jungle can be an uncaring and difficult place to live in.
 The daily commute to and from the office can be such a pain that you’re left drained of energy by the time you get home in the evening (or morning, if you’re in the graveyard shift).
 But for most yuppies, this is where we live and work.

-Interestingly, in episode 7 of The Happy Yuppie Podcast, Ms. Cheng Veniles that more and more job seekers are choosing work based on location.
+Interestingly, Ms. Cheng Veniles of JobsDB Philippines said that more and more job seekers are choosing work based on location.
 Besides, some cities in the provinces are emerging places to work for.

 So if you’re tired of the traffic, floods, pollution, and the overpopulation, you have one viable alternative.

 That is to move to the province.
 In this article, I’ll share with you 5 reasons why you should consider moving to the province.

 1. Living in the province is healthier.